 Instead, we need to establish a link between a transaction's input arguments and the set of partitions it needs to be routed to for execution.
 For this, we again turn to machine learning, and employ another set of Weka classifiers.
 We train these routing classifiers using a workload trace.
+No static knowledge is used for routing.
 For each transaction in the trace, we want to route to at least the following partitions:

-- Partitions that replicate any object in the write-set. - A minimal set of partitions R, such that for any object X in the read-set, at least one partition P ∈ R replicates object X.
+- Partitions that replicate any object in the writeset. - A minimal set of partitions R, such that for any object X in the read-set, at least one partition P ∈ R replicates object X.

-Finding R is known as the hitting-set problem, which is NPcomplete.
+Finding R is known as the hitting-set problem, which is NP-complete.
 Algorithms exist that approximate R, but are exponential in time [2].
 We compute an approximation of the set R using a simple heuristic (Greedy), and we use that approximation to train our classifiers.
 This will be the output of the classifier.
 The input to the classifier is the list of arguments being passed to the transaction.